wenceslasdk/data-science-2/README.md

 ### 4) Create potry project

-- activate the virtual environment by typing
+- activate the virtual environment by typing in command line on windows:
 ```sh
 .venv\Scripts\activate.bat
 ```
-in command line on windows, or
+or in terminal on linux/mac:
 ```sh
 source .venv\bin\activate
 ```
-in terminal on linux/mac.
 - install poetry by typing
 ```sh
 pip install poetry